 Despite the success of many of these tales, the Weird West has been a relatively unknown genre.
 Recently however, more writers and creators are embracing Weird West fiction and bringing a breadth of fresh perspectives.

 What genre mashups make up the Weird West?

 Weird West tales generally fall into the broad categories of horror, scifi and fantasy.
-Alternate history is often seen in the Weird West and integrates elements of many other genres, such as dark fantasy.
+Alternate history is also often seen in the Weird West (e.g., what if the Civil War outcome had turned out differently?).

 The Weird West blends easily with horror elements, with a glut of stories centered on cursed lands, haunted mines and other unsettling backdrops.

 Though far too many to name, several stories in the genre have stood the test of time.
 The adventures of anti-hero, hexslinger Jonah Hex is one prime example.
 Award-winning author Joe R. Lansdale has written prolifically in this area, and his novel, Dead in the West, is one of the classic tales of zombies in the Old West.

 Deadlands: Ghostwalkers by New York Times bestseller Jonathan Maberry, tells the stories of monsters and mayhem in the setting of the well-known role-playing game (RPG).
 Other gruesome notables in this genre include The Crossings by Jack Ketchum and Shadow on the Sun by Richard Matheson.